LB13 LPN Bridge RN Option

 Readmission Policy

-• Successfully complete written comprehensive examinations for each previously completed RNSG course with a minimum of 80 percent.
+• Successfully complete written comprehensive examinations for each previously completed RNSG course with a minimum score of 80 percent.

 Contact Us